kwirk/eventgallery/admin/doc/readme.md

 - make sure your files&folder do not contain a dot in the name.
 This is not supported.
 Even if I would, this would cause issue with enabled URL rewriting.

 # Event Gallery Release Notes {#ReleaseNotes}

 	Author: Sven Bluege
 	Mail: svenbluege(at)gmail.com
 	Web: http://www.svenbluege.de

+## 2.6.4

+	- New Features
+		- added option to display links to external sites instead of using the internal add2cart button.
+As of now there is a global configuration option where you can define a pattern for the external link.
+Make sure you use the internal or the external cart button only.
+		  If you're fit with JavaScript you can target the new add2cart button and apply a different behavior.
+The link contains two attributes data-file and data-folder which might become useful.
+		- Lightbox uses it's own name space now.
+This will reduce the conlicts with other lightbox includes.

+	- Bug Fixes

 ## 2.6.3